 Cultivating a community wealthy in hope, creativity, joy, and faith.
 Working in a range of settings, including community organizations, care communities, and in the home.

-Want to work with Dementia Letters Project?
+Want to Partner with Dementia Letters Project?